idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 !listing lfr/7pin_cardinal_demo/HC.i start=half_pinpitch end=[Executioner] include-end=False

-The main field to be solved in the Heat Conduction model is temperature, which is defined in the `[Variables]`.
+The main field to be solved for in the Heat Conduction model is temperature, which is defined in the `[Variables]`.
 The governing equations and boundary conditions are specified accordingly in `[Kernels]` and `[BCs]`.

 !listing lfr/7pin_cardinal_demo/HC.i start=[Variables] end=[Materials] include-end=False